varnerlab/CellFreeModelGenerationKit/docs/src/vff_format.md

 ### TXTL-SEQUENCE section

-TXTL-SEQUENCE records

 TXTL-SEQUENCE records are used to generate sequence specific transcription and translation reactions which are appended to the end of the metabolic reactions encoded in the METABOLISM section.
+This section is written between the #TXTL-SEQUENCE::START and #TXTL-SEQUENCE::STOP tags.
 TXTL-SEQUENCE records take the form:

-{gene_symbol|protein_symbol}, sequence;
-where:
+`{gene_symbol|protein_symbol}, sequence;`

-{gene_symbol|protein_symbol}: species symbol used in the model.
+where `{gene_symbol|protein_symbol}` is the species symbol used in the model.
 The species symbol is a user specified identifier that is used in the model.
-No spaces or special chars, _ are acceptable, but +,- etc are not acceptable.
-sequence: nucleotide (X record) or protein (L) sequence in plain format.
+Do not use spaces or special chars: _ is acceptable, but +,- etc are not acceptable. `sequence` is the nucleotide or protein sequence in plain format.

 TXTL-SEQUENCE records are terminated by a ; character.